 Why should I stop smoking before and after the SMAS Facelift surgery?

-- Smoking increases the chance of risks and complications and prolongues the recovery time.
+- Smoking not only increases the chance of risks and complications but it also prolongues the recovery time.

 Is there a limit of how many facelifts can a person have?